ABOUT THE PROJECT: GEORGIA

 These two existing drainage culverts pass under Interstate 89 between Exits 17 and 18.

-Temporary construction access roadways will be constructed connecting to I-89 northbound and southbound, allowing construction access to tunnel portals west of I-89 southbound and within the highway median.
-“Smart work zone” technologies will be used to help monitor traffic operations in the work zone and also to aid in rapid response to incidents in the work zone, should any occur.
+Temporary construction access roadways have been constructed connecting to I-89 northbound and southbound, allowing construction access to tunnel portals west of I-89 southbound and within the highway median.
+“Smart work zone” technologies are being used to help monitor traffic operations in the work zone and also to aid in rapid response to incidents in the work zone, should any occur.

 Specific traffic restrictions on I-89 will be limited to temporary lane and/or shoulder closures.
 These travel restrictions will occur only at non-peak travel times.
 During peak travel hours I-89 will maintain two 12-foot travel lanes and two-foot shoulders.

 The tunnel portal east of I-89 northbound will be accessed by a temporary roadway from Old Stage Road.
 Old Stage Road is a local, two-lane roadway maintained by the Town of Georgia.
 The southbound lane of Old Stage Road will be closed temporarily when the access road to the east side tunnel portal is first constructed and when it is later removed.
 Traffic will be maintained during those periods by alternating one-way traffic with flaggers.